 What is WellMob?

 WellMob brings together online resources made by and for our mob.
-Here you will find websites, apps, podcasts, videos, social media, online counselling and online programs all with a focus on social and emotional wellbeing.
+Here you will find websites, apps, podcasts, videos, social media, and online counselling all with a focus on social and emotional wellbeing.

 Who is WellMob for?

 WellMob is for all of our frontline health and wellbeing workers, including:

 - mental health workers

 Workers can feel confident to share any online wellbeing resources they find with their clients and customers.
 There are also training resources to support your work in the community, and resources to help you look after yourselves.

 WellMob is for our mob!
 It is a safe online place for our communities to access all kinds of digital wellbeing resources.

 The inspiration for the website came from our Aboriginal and Torres Strait Islander health workers and our communities.
 They wanted one place to find online wellbeing resources that are culturally relevant.

 WellMob was developed by eMHPrac (e-mental health in practice) in collaboration with the Australian Indigenous HealthInfoNet.
 Its development would not be possible without the insights and encouragement of our hard-working Aboriginal and Torres Strait health and wellbeing workforce.